Core Concepts

 Document Memories

-Contain entire documents, split into chunks internally for processing.Conversation Memories
+Contain entire documents, split into chunks internally for processing.
+You can upload text, pre-chunked text, or a file.Conversation Memories

 - Creation:

-store_memory()withoutmemory_idcreates new memory with unique ID - Expansion:
+store_memory()withoutmemory_idcreates new memory - Expansion:

-store_memory()withmemory_idadds chunks/messages to existing memory - Retrieval:
+store_memory()withmemory_idadds content to existing memory - Retrieval:

 - Deletion: